xzl0031/presentation_demo/README.md

 # presentation_demo
 Hi users,
-   This is a parking system for a demon.
+   This is a parking system for a demo.